 Possession and/or ignition of combustible materials is prohibited.
-Examples include, but are not limited to, candles, wax burners, incense, sterno, microwave ovens, rice cookers, air fryers, mattress toppers, hoverboards and certain types of lamps (including oil-burning, halogen, torchiere- and tree-style, as well as multi-head or "octopus-style", lava lamps, and lamps with outlets).
-PROHIBITED ITEMS that are found WILL BE CONFISCATED by Residence Life and will NOT BE RETURNED to the owner.
+Examples include, but are not limited to, candles, wax burners, incense, sterno, microwave ovens, rice cookers, air fryers, hoverboards and certain types of lamps (including oil-burning, halogen, torchiere and tree-style, as well as multi-head or "octopus-style", lava lamps, and lamps with outlets).